top of page

 There are no age limits, career stages, or entry fees.

-7-10 minutes for soprano, one performer.
+The work: 7-10 minutes for double bass, one performer.

 The prize:

 $2500 and performance at Homophonic!
-February 2024
+February 2026

 Tickets to the premiere, (no flights or accomodation can be provided)